NicolasVPC/iom-wikijs-storage/notes/API/order.md

 # How to use the API
 ## create order
-To add an order to the system, make a `POST` request to `/create/order` with a json file with the following parameters:
+To add an order to the system, make a `POST` request to `/create/order` sending a json file with the following parameters:
 - name: string - **required**
 - description: string - **optional**
 - date: Date - **required**